rayhea/GTAVMACROS/readme.md

 #### Chat Mode
 - press `y` or `u` to select global or team chat to enter text.
 - Double click on text or Multiple text Select by holding `LCtrl` or `LShift` then press Type button to post the text into chat box.
-- Hold Type Button to Spam Multiple of selected text in chat box.
+- Hold Type Button to Spam Multiples of selected text in chat box.
  *Note :- To stop Spamming, press any key.*

 #### Edit Mode